rodneyazev/docker-examples/README.md

 *If you need to know about names or passwords, you will find them in the .env files.*

-Contact me if you face any trouble.
+Do not hesitate to contact me if you face any trouble.